 The 192nd Tank Battalion which was made up of federalized National Guard light tank companies had taken part in maneuvers in Louisiana in the late summer of 1941.
-After the maneuvers, it was ordered to Camp Polk, Louisiana, and received orders for overseas duty.
-Men who were married or 29 years old or older, or whose enlistments in the National Guard were almost over, were allowed to resign from federal service.
+After the maneuvers, the battalion was ordered to Camp Polk, Louisiana, where it received orders for overseas duty.
+Men who were married with dependents, 29 years old or older, or whose enlistments in the National Guard were almost over, were allowed to resign from federal service.
 These men were replaced with men from the 753rd Tank Battalion who volunteered or had their names drawn from a hat.
 It is known Crate was not a member of the 753rd and he may have been transferred from the 3rd Armor Division which also was at Camp Polk, but there is no evidence of this.

-When they arrived in San Francisco, they were ferried, by the U.S.A.T.
+When the battalion arrived in San Francisco, they were ferried, by the U.S.A.T.
 General Frank M. Coxe, to Ft.
 McDowell on Angel Island.
 On the island, they were given physicals by the battalion’s medical detachment.
 Men found to have minor health issues were held back and scheduled to rejoin the battalion at a later date.
 Other men were simply replaced.
 It is known that the 757th Tank Battalion was stationed at Ft.
 Ord, California, so Crate may have been sent to Angel Island as a replacement from there.
-At this time, Crate may have become a member of the battalion and was assigned to D Company.
-The soldiers spent their time putting cosmoline on anything that they thought would rust.
+At this time, Crate may have become a member of the 192nd and was assigned to D Company.

 On Saturday, November 15, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out the smoke was from a ship that belonged to a friendly country, but two other intercepted ships were Japanese freighters carrying scrap metal to Japan.
 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.